tabenguyen/intelligent-binance-trader/README.md

 ### 🔍 **Advanced Safety Features**

+- **Efficient Processing**: Balance validation moved to first condition to avoid unnecessary analysis when funds are insufficient
 - **Balance Verification**: After each market buy order, the bot waits and verifies that the purchased asset balance has been properly updated before placing the OCO sell order
 - **Retry Mechanism**: Up to 10 attempts with 3-second delays to ensure balance synchronization
 - **Graceful Failure Handling**: If balance verification fails, the trade is logged and manual intervention is suggested